anguyen8/peeb/README.md

 ### Training

-**Teacher logits**
+**Teacher logits** are required for the training.
-Before the training, we need to compute the teacher logits.
 Please make sure to finish all steps in [Data preparation](./Data_preparation.md) before starting training.

 #### Step 1: Set up PYTHONPATH environment
 * Before running experiments, we need to export the `PYTHONPATH` variable to the current directory and its sub-directories and change the directory to the `src` folder as follows.